Building an EU AI Act Compliance Team: Roles and Responsibilities

 Getting Started

-Start Your Free Compliance AssessmentWhether you are an SME appointing your first AI compliance lead or an enterprise building a multi-disciplinary governance team, the principles outlined in this guide provide a roadmap for establishing the organizational capability needed to meet the EU AI Act's demands.
-For a complete walkthrough of what the Act prohibits regardless of team structure, review our guide on EU AI Act prohibited practices.
+Start Your Free Compliance AssessmentWhether you are an SME naming your first compliance lead or an enterprise standing up a multi-disciplinary governance team, the principles here give you a roadmap for the capability you need.
+Build it before the deadline forces your hand, not after.
+And for a full walkthrough of what the Act forbids no matter how your team is structured, read our guide on EU AI Act prohibited practices.